naxu0925/Simulating-3D-Lattice-Gauge-Model/README.md

    to.h: header file with defination of arrays, functions etc.

-   to_equ.cxx : functions are defined within this file.
+   to_equ.cxx : functions are defined within this file, such as initialization, Monte Carlo update, taking measurement etc.

    to.cxx: main program, calculating the order parameter, energy for different temperatures with Monte Carlo.